 If you're interested in becoming a volunteer you will need to fill out the volunteer application, sign a confidentiality agreement and provide two references.
 Once your application is received we will arrange a personal interview so that we can answer your questions and become more familiar with your interests and availability.
-Please contact the Coordinator for Life Quality Events at (828) 259-6946 for more information.
+Please contact the Events and Volunteer Coordinator at (828) 259-6946 for more information.

 Black Mountain Center Foundation

 The Black Mountain Center Foundation, established in August of 1995, is committed to improving the lives of persons who have Alzheimer’s Disease or Developmental Disabilities.
 The goal of the Foundation is to benefit the residents and the statewide community served by Black Mountain Center.
 An independent private foundation that seeks to improve the quality of life of the residents and families of Black Mountain Neuro-Medical Treatment Center by investing in innovative and impactful ways enhancing the vitality of the BMNTC community.
 For more information, visit our website or call (828) 259-6773.

 Special Projects and Programs

 Certified Nursing Assistant Classes

 BMNTC offers State Approved Certified Nursing Assistant classes throughout the year with each class lasting approximately 9 weeks.
 The CNA classes consist of classwork, lab training as well as practical and clinical training to prepare students for the state exam.

 BMNTC has a team of Board Certified Professionals with significant experience in the field of physical therapy, occupational therapy, psychology, speech and language pathology, and recreational therapy.

 More information about the Therapeutic Services Team.